aws/sagemaker-pytorch-inference-toolkit/README.rst

 * For information on how Amazon Elastic Inference works, see `How EI Works <https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html#ei-how-it-works>`__.
 * For more information in regards to using Amazon Elastic Inference in SageMaker, see `Amazon SageMaker Elastic Inference <https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html>`__.

-Building the SageMaker Elastic Inference MXNet Serving container
+Building the SageMaker Elastic Inference PyTorch Serving container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Amazon Elastic Inference is designed to be used with AWS enhanced versions of TensorFlow serving, Apache MXNet or PyTorch serving.
-These enhanced
-versions of the frameworks are automatically built into containers when you use the Amazon SageMaker Python SDK, or you can
-download them as binary files and import them into your own Docker containers.
-The enhanced MXNet binaries are available on Amazon S3 at https://s3.console.aws.amazon.com/s3/buckets/amazonei-apachemxnet.

 The SageMaker PyTorch containers with Amazon Elastic Inference support were built utilizing the
-same instructions listed `above <https://github.com/aws/sagemaker-mxnet-serving-container#building-your-image>`__ with the
+same instructions listed `above <https://github.com/aws/sagemaker-pytorch-serving-container#building-your-image>`__ with the
 EIA Dockerfiles, which are all named ``Dockerfile.eia``, and can be found in the same ``docker/`` directory.

 Example:

 ::

-    # MXNet 1.3.1, Python 3, EI
+    # PyTorch 1.3.1, Python 3, EI
     $ cp dist/sagemaker_pytorch_inference-*.tar.gz dist/sagemaker_pytorch_inference.tar.gz
     $ docker build -t preprod-pytorch-serving-eia:1.3.1-cpu-py3 -f docker/1.3.1/py3/Dockerfile.eia .